-The condensed consolidated interim financial statements have been prepared in accordance with accounting principles applicable to a going concern using the historical cost basis.
+The consolidated financial statements have been prepared in accordance with accounting principles applicable to a going concern using the historical cost basis.

 The Company is in pre-revenue stage and no revenues are expected in the foreseeable future.
 Our future operations are dependent on the success of our ongoing development, as well as our ability to secure additional financing as needed.
-We have forecasted that our ability to operate for the ensuing 12 months is dependent on raising additional financing or if measures are taken to delay planned expenditures in our programs and slow the progress in the development of our planned next phase clinical programs.
+We have forecasted that our ability to operate for the ensuing 12 months is dependent on raising additional financing or if measures are taken to delay planned expenditures in our programs and slow the progress in the development of our planned clinical programs.
 We will need to raise additional capital to fund our long-term operations and research and development plans including human clinical trials for our various drug candidates until we generate revenue that reaches a level sufficient to provide self-sustaining cash flows.
-While we have been successful in the past in obtaining financing, there can be no assurance that we will be able to obtain adequate financing, or that such financing will be on terms acceptable to us, to meet future operational needs which may result in the delay, reduction, or discontinuation of ongoing development programs.

-The condensed consolidated interim financial statements do not reflect the adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and settle its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying condensed consolidated interim financial statements.
+While we have been successful in the past in obtaining financing, there can be no assurance that we will be able to obtain adequate financing, or that such financing will be on terms acceptable to us to meet future operational needs which may result in the delay, reduction, or discontinuation of ongoing development programs.
+The consolidated financial statements do not reflect the adjustments that would be necessary should we be unable to continue as a going concern and therefore be required to realize our assets and settle our liabilities and commitments in other than the normal course of business and at amounts different from those in the consolidated financial statements.
 Such amounts could be material.